European shares muted as investors mull Brexit, oil provides support

 NEW YORK, May 26 U.S. stocks ended little changed on Friday ahead of a holiday weekend, though major indexes snapped a two-week streak of losses.

-The pan-European STOXX 600 index was up 0.1 percent by 0852 GMT after a subdued start, with regional indexes trading flat to slightly higher.
+The pan-European STOXX 600 index was flat in percentage terms, with regional indexes trading flat to slightly higher.

 The reaction to Britain formally triggering the Brexit process on Wednesday was fairly muted from European shares, with the FTSE 100 index also ending higher as sterling weakened.
 The FTSE 100 traded 0.1 percent higher on Thursday.